appgate/sdpctl/docs/sdpctl_profile.md

 ## sdpctl profile

-Handle configuration for more then one appgate sdp profile
+Manage configuration for multiple admin profiles

 ### Synopsis

-Mange local configuration files for sdpctl towards more then one appgate sdp profile.
+Manage the local configuration of sdpctl for multiple admin profiles

 ### Options